open-hyperdimensional-computing/.github/profile/README.md

 >
 > Centralized intelligence, closed models, and expensive hardware seem to be the direction
 > technology firms have taken ever since *Attention Is All You Need* formed the last, and
-> not the final, era of AI models.
+> not the final, era of AI.
 The concentration of capability into a handful
 > of walled republics, measured in gigawatts and guarded by proprietary weights, is not an
 > inevitable law of technology.
 It is a choice taken against the will of almost all developers and technologists.
 >